 Are there exceptions to this rule?
 C.J.
 Spiller emerged this past season.
 Stevie Johnson has had back-to-back, 1,000-yard receiving seasons, a first in Bills history.
 The list is quite short.
 Mario Williams did have 10.5 sacks this season, yet three came in one game, and he failed to sack the quarterback in nine games.
 That is not the player that the team thought it brought in.

 What can the Buffalo Bills do to remedy this?
-I propose a few ideas.
+I propose a couple of ideas.

 First, the team has to get proven winners in charge at both head coach and quarterback.
 The Bills previous three head coaches, Mike Mularkey, Dick Jauron, and Chan Gailey have a combined zero playoff wins.
 Get a quarterback that demands the respect of his teammates, a guy who can make a play when the game is on the line.
 These players are few and far between, but instead of looking for superior athleticism or NFL combine talent, get a guy who delivers victories.